Charting a Course for Your Content Plan

 An overburdened vessel will sail slower, even if it doesn’t sink.
 In the good ship content, less is more.

 This doesn't mean do the minimum.
 Create with gusto, but don't make more than you need.
 Pull back in the final stretch, and redirect your editorial skills to honing the content piece or series in question.
 Sprawling projects tend not to win favor with audiences.
-There’s a place for short form content.
-Strong editing is a virtue.
+Strong editing is an undervalued virtue, and there’s always a place for short form content.

 Keep these pointers in mind when directing your content team and managing external expectations.
 Running a tight ship makes for the best sailors.